 How is your quality of life?

 If you’re experiencing neck and back pain, it may be due to degenerative changes in the spine.
 Consult your physician about the many conservative treatments available, such as rest, hot/cold application, physical therapy and various medications.
-If these treatments do not relieve your pain and other symptoms, contact the orthopedic experts at Laser Spine Institute today to learn more about our minimally invasive procedures that can help you find relief from neck and back pain.
+If these treatments do not relieve your pain and other symptoms, contact Laser Spine Institute today to learn more about our minimally invasive procedures that can help you find relief from neck and back pain.